Summary

 WE SAVE LAND FOR TODAY, FOR TOMORROW, FOR THE FUTURE.

 Summit Land Conservancy, is a 501(c)(3) nonprofit established in 2002, dedicated to saving the open spaces of Park City and the Wasatch Back.
 We are Park City's local, accredited land trust.
 We mean it when we say, the money we raise here, stays here!
-Summit Land Conservancy recognizes the fundamental connection between land and water and is actively working to protect rivers, lakes, and other waters.
+Summit Land Conservancy recognizes the fundamental connection between land and water and is actively working to protect the streams, rivers, lakes, and the landscapes that form the watershed of the Great Salt Lake.
+The conservation of natural lands supports watershed protection by maintaining important elements of the water cycle.
+Conserving well-managed working agricultural lands prevents conversion to alternative land uses, such as development, that pose greater threats to water quality and quantity.
 Today, Utah is confronting a crisis with climate change and ongoing drought, and we are in a special position to fight this battle through voluntary land preservation.

 That's why Summit Land Conservancy is choosing to save more land and save it faster.